Research Experience for Undergraduates Site

 Contextual Semantics: We propose that animals employ consistent communication patterns in specific contexts, reflecting semantics.
 This suggests that animal vocalizations are associated with distinct activities or intentions.

-In our preliminary study, we have built a pipeline (see above figure) of acquiring dog videos from YouTube, cleaning and segmenting the audio and video tracks of the animals, and transcribing the vocals into a sequence of predefined phonetic symbols.
-Based on this pipeline, the undergraduate participants of REU site will make two research thrusts: i) to collect high quality, partially annotated multimedia animal communication data; and ii) to experiment on this data using our animal language processing pipeline to gain insights about the language of a new species.
+In our preliminary study, we have built a pipeline (see above figure) of acquiring dog videos from YouTube, cleaning and segmenting the audio tracks the videos, transcribing the vocals into a sequence of predefined phonetic symbols, and further discovering phonemes and words which are meaningful linguistic units from the dog vocalization.
+Based on this pipeline, the undergraduate participants of REU site will make two research thrusts: i) to collect high quality, partially annotated multimedia animal communication data of other species; and ii) to experiment on this data using our animal language processing pipeline to make new discoveries about the languages of those new species.

-To achieve these goals, we will recruit student animal lovers with computing or biology backgrounds.
-Each year, participants will spend 10 weeks away from UTA learning the basics and collecting data on a part-time basis (Phase 1), and 10 weeks summer full-time at UTA doing experiments, validating their findings and improving the pipeline (Phase 2).
+To achieve these goals, we will recruit student animal lovers with computing, biology, psychology or linguistics backgrounds.
+Each year, participants will spend 8 weeks away from UTA learning the basics (including basic programming, natural language processing, linguistics and animal communications), and collecting data on a part-time basis (Phase 1), and 8 weeks summer full-time at UTA doing experiments, validating their findings and improving the pipeline (Phase 2).
 Our work eventually will develop into an open-source web-based animal language study platform called AniVoice.

 Qualifications